Caesar-github/mpv/DOCS/man/vo.rst

         for ``tscale`` are separable convolution filters (use ``tscale=help`` to get a list).
 The default is ``oversample``.

-        Note that the maximum supported filter radius is currently 3, and that using filters with larger radius may introduce issues when pausing or framestepping, proportional to the radius used.
-It is recommended to stick to a radius of 1 or 2.
+        Note that the maximum supported filter radius is currently 3, due to limitations in the number of video textures that can be loaded simultaneously.

+    ``tscale-clamp``
+        Clamp the ``tscale`` filter kernel's value range to [0-1].
+This reduces excessive ringing artifacts in the temporal domain (which typically manifest themselves as short flashes or fringes of black, mostly around moving edges) in exchange for potentially adding more blur.

     ``dscale-radius``, ``cscale-radius``, ``tscale-radius``, etc.
         Set filter parameters for ``dscale``, ``cscale`` and ``tscale``,